Each quarter - January, April, July, October - we will highlight interesting and unique career journeys and career perspectives.

 - Transportation, Distribution & Logistics, facilitated by Ashley Settergren

 - Hospitality & Tourism, facilitated by Brinda Malik

 - Management & Administration, facilitated by Charles O'Donnell

 Exploring Youth Apprenticeships - David Fulton, CareerWise

 This is not a hiring event.
-The Colorado Virtual Career Fair is an educational event intended to expose youth to a broad sampling of career fields and to hear stories of what careers are and how different career journeys have been traveled.
+The Colorado Youth Career Fair, formerly the Colorado Virtual Career Fair, is an educational event intended to expose youth to a broad range of career fields and to hear stories of what careers are and how different career journeys have been traveled.